printspeak/ps-companygpt/README.md

 ## Code of Conduct

-Everyone interacting in the Ps::Companygpt project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/ps-companygpt/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Ps Companygpt project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/klueless-io/ps-companygpt/blob/master/CODE_OF_CONDUCT.md).

+## Copyright

+Copyright (c) David Cruwys.
+See [MIT License](LICENSE.txt) for further details.